st10204523/ProgPOE2/README.md

 - Enable or disable dark mode.
 - Turn on/off notifications.
 (Feature coming soon)
 - Enable/disable biometric authorization.
 (Feature coming soon)

+## API
+Your own API

+## Future enhancements
+The following features are planned for future implementation:
+- **Language Selection**: Allow users to select their preferred language from the settings.
+- **Notifications**: Provide users with updates and reminders related to the game.
+- **Biometric Authentication**: Enable users to log in using fingerprint or facial recognition.
+- **Ads**: Integrate advertisements to support the game.